Harpers Ferry, West Virginia: Archaeology

-Amtrak provides service to Harpers Ferry two times a day—once in each direction–on the Capitol Limited.
-It is also served by MARC on the Brunswick Line.
-The city's passenger rail station is at the West Virginia end of the historic railroad bridge across the Potomac River.
-In addition about 10–20 CSX freight trains daily pass through Harpers Ferry and over the bridge spanning the Potomac.

 Geography

 According to the U.S. Census Bureau, the town has a total area of 0.61 sqmi, of which 0.53 sqmi is land and 0.08 sqmi is water.
 Some properties are currently threatened by development.
 From most of Harpers Ferry, a fading advertisement for Mennen's Borated Talcum Toilet Powder painted on the cliff face of Maryland Heights decades ago is still visible.

+The geographical and physical features of Harpers Ferry were the principal reasons for its settlement and eventual industrial development.
+It is a natural transportation hub and a major river, the Shenandoah, joins the Potomac River at Harpers Ferry.
+It guarded the entrance to Virginia's large Shenandoah Valley, and the Potomac provided easy access to Washington.
+The valleys of the rivers made it possible to build the never-completed Chesapeake and Ohio Canal, then the Baltimore and Ohio Railroad, and shortly after that the Winchester and Potomac Railroad.
+The first railroad junction in the United States was at Harpers Ferry, and telegraph lines passed through the town.
+The armory, and later other industries, were located in Harpers Ferry because of the abundant water power available from the rivers.